Lapatelli/OrderSaga/README.md

 1. Install _RabbitMQ_ locally.
 2. Create `appsettings.json` files in _OrderSaga.DatabaseSchema_, _OrderSaga.Host_ and _OrderSaga.WebAPI_ projects based on samples which are located in the respective projects.
 3. Apply necessary connection string to DB and configure RabbitMq connection with user credentials.
+Build all above mentioned projects for applying `appsettings.json` files.

 _OrderSaga.DatabaseSchema_: